Frequently Asked Questions

 How does solar technology work?

 Solar panels contain cells that convert light from the sun into usable electricity that you can immediately use in your home.
-When your home has both solar power and a battery, you can store your excess energy and use it after the sun sets.
-Utilities will credit you for the excess energy your solar panels generate during the day.
-Whether you’re credited for your excess solar production or you store it in a battery, you can expect lower and more predictable utility costs.
+When your home has both solar panels and a battery, you can store your excess energy and use it after the sun sets.
+Utilities will credit you for the excess energy your solar system generates during the day.
+Whether you’re credited by having net metering for your excess solar production or you store it in a battery, you can expect lower and more predictable utility costs.

 What components do we need to install?